opendaylight/aaa/README.md

 ## Caveats
 The following caveats are applicable to the current AAA implementation:
  - The database (H2) used by ODL AAA Authentication store is not-cluster enabled.
 When deployed in a clustered environment each node contains unique local credentials.
+ - AAA provides two local IdP Realm implementations; TokenAuthRealm and MdsalRealm.
+Although the use of both Realms at the same time is possible through Shiro's multi-realm approach, it is considered bad practice to provide two local identity stores.
+Thus, users should specify one or the other for $securityManager.realms entry in the aaa-app-config configuration.
+ - The MdsalRealm is not initialized with any Users, Roles, Domains, or Grants.
+The ability to add OOB Identity Information is considered separate work, and is targeted for the Oxygen release.

 ## Quick Start